Data Stories & Map Design

 View Larger Map

-At the outset of the Ebola crisis, the Humanitarian Open Street Map Team decided that rather than make do with Google Maps, which lacked detail on crucial villages, they would quickly built a map that could accept contributions from people on the ground in West Africa.
+At the outset of the Ebola crisis, the Humanitarian Open Street Map Team decided that rather than make do with Google Maps, which lacked detail on crucial villages, they would quickly build a map that could accept contributions from people on the ground in West Africa.
 The result is a map that grows more rather than less accurate over time, without additional expense.

 The Future of Maps